Is data-efficient learning feasible with quantum models?: Acknowledgements

 Due to lacking empirical performance of generalization metrics based on complexity or expressivity assumption in previous studies, in this work, we focus on inductive bias based methods.
 For that we consider kernel ridge regression, a ML method that is theoretically well-understood compared to NNs.
-By utilizing this advantage of kernel methods (KMs), we aim to pave the way towards quantum advantage not only for KMs but also potentially for NNs.
-Specifically, the results obtained from our analysis may facilitate a deeper understanding of NNs through the lens of the neural tangent kernel.

-\subsection{Kernel ridge regression}
+\subsubsection{Kernel ridge regression}

 A \textit{kernel function} is a similarity measure between ${\mathbf{x}, \mathbf{x}'} \in \mathcal{X} \subset \mathbb{R}^D$, which corresponds (through Mercer's theorem) to an inner product of feature vectors $\psi(x)$ in the reproducing kernel Hilbert space (RKHS) $\mathcal{H}$: